CoozillaX/bunker-lite/docs/en_US/Introduction to Vitality API.md

 ## Vitality API
-Based on the requirements we raised in the previous text, we defined some apis to fulfill them.<br/>
-Documents Version: **v1.0**

 ### Register Active G79 User
 Summary
 > **Register Active G79 User** registers a session that associated with a specific g79 user login.